-In each period $t \ge 0$, households can purchase two types of financial assets: fiat money, M_t , and one-period, state-contingent, nominal assets, D{t+1} , that pay the random amount D{t+1} of currency in a particular state of period t + 1.
-Money holdings are motivated by assuming that they facilitate consumption purchases.
-Specifically, consumption purchases are subject to a proportional transaction cost $s(v_t)$ that depends on the household's moneyto-consumption ratio, or consumption-based money velocity, where P_t denotes the price of the consumption good in period t.
+In each period $t \ge 0$, households can acquire two types of financial assets: fiat money, M_t , and one-period, state-contingent, nominal assets, D{t+1} , that pay the random amount D{t+1} of currency in a particular state of period t+1.
+Money facilitates consumption purchases.
+Specifically, consumption purchases are subject to a proportional transaction cost $s(v_t)$ that depends on the household's money-to-consumption ratio, or consumption-based money velocity, where P_t denotes the price of the consumption good in period t.
 The transaction cost function satisfies the following assumption: